noraayaz/Data-Engineering-Project-Automated-Pipeline-for-NYC-Taxi-Data/README.md

 # Automated Data Pipeline for NYC Yellow Taxi Data

 ## Project Overview

-This project demonstrates the development of an automated data pipeline for processing and analyzing NYC Yellow Taxi trip data.
-The pipeline leverages **Azure Data Factory**, **Databricks**, and **Azure Data Lake Storage (ADLS)** to automate data ingestion, transformation, and storage, ensuring efficient batch processing.
-Processed data is visualized using **Power BI**, enabling actionable insights into taxi trip metrics.
+This project showcases the development of an automated data pipeline for processing and analyzing NYC Yellow Taxi trip data.
+The pipeline integrates **Azure Data Factory**, **Databricks**, **Azure Data Lake Storage (ADLS)**, and **Azure Synapse Analytics** to automate data ingestion, transformation, and analysis, ensuring efficient batch processing and scalable analytics.
+The processed data is analyzed in Azure Synapse Analytics, offering advanced insights into taxi trip metrics.

 ---

 ## Key Features

-- **Automated Batch Processing**:
+- **Automated Batch Processing**
-  The pipeline detects and ingests updated NYC Yellow Taxi data on a monthly basis.
+  Detects and ingests updated NYC Yellow Taxi data on a monthly basis.
 The system ensures that only new data is ingested, processed, and stored, while maintaining a clean metadata structure for tracking processed files.

-- **Dynamic Metadata Management**:
+- **Dynamic Metadata Management**
   Tracks and manages processed files to avoid duplication and ensure efficient data updates.

-- **Scalable Data Transformation**:
+- **Scalable Data Transformation**
   Cleans, validates, and transforms data using **PySpark** on **Databricks** for analysis-ready datasets.

-- **Interactive Reporting**:
-  Creates interactive **Power BI** dashboards for actionable insights, including metrics like trip duration, revenue, and passenger statistics.
+- **Advanced Analytics with Azure Synapse**
+  Processed data is queried and analyzed in **Azure Synapse Analytics**, leveraging its scalability for large datasets and its ability to deliver actionable insights.

 ---

 ## Architecture

-The pipeline consists of the following components:

-### 1. **Data Ingestion**
+### 1. Data Ingestion
 - Automated ingestion of NYC Yellow Taxi data using **Azure Data Factory**.
 - Raw data is stored in **Azure Data Lake Storage (ADLS)** for further processing.
 - Batch frequency aligns with the data provider's monthly update schedule.

-### 2. **Data Transformation**
+### 2. Data Transformation
 - Data is cleaned, validated, and processed using **PySpark** in **Databricks**.
 - Missing values are handled, invalid data is removed, and additional metrics (e.g., trip duration) are calculated.

-### 3. **Data Storage**
+### 3. Data Storage
-- Processed data is saved back into **ADLS**, ensuring scalability and accessibility for downstream analytics.
+- Processed data is saved back into **ADLS** in a structured format, ensuring scalability and accessibility.

-### 4. **Data Visualization**
+### 4. Data Analysis
-- **Power BI** connects to the processed data for creating dashboards and visual reports.
+- **Azure Synapse Analytics** is used to query and analyze processed data for trends and insights.
-- Reports include key metrics such as total trips, fare amounts, and passenger distribution.
+- Complex analytical queries are run efficiently, providing detailed reports and visualizations.

 ---

 ## Technologies Used

 - **Azure Data Factory**: Orchestrates the pipeline workflows and schedules batch processes.
-- **Databricks**: Executes data transformation and cleaning tasks with PySpark.
+- **Databricks**: Executes data transformation and cleaning tasks with **PySpark**.
 - **Azure Data Lake Storage (ADLS)**: Stores raw and processed data for scalable access.
-- **Power BI**: Provides interactive dashboards and analytics.
+- **Azure Synapse Analytics**: Performs advanced data analysis and interactive querying.
 - **Python**: Powers custom data processing and workflow automation.
 - **PySpark**: Handles scalable and distributed data transformation.